Should Those in Recovery Make New Year’s Resolutions?

 - Instead of shooting straight for the end goal, aim for smaller steps.
 For instance, if you ultimately want to lose 30 pounds, start with a simple resolution to cut out soda, or to walk for half an hour each day.

-- Take time to congratulate yourself for progress you make, and to celebrate milestones along the way.
+- Take time to congratulate yourself for the progress you make, and to celebrate milestones along the way.

-- Know that there will be setbacks, and that this does not mean you’re a failure.
+- Know that there will be setbacks and that this does not mean you’re a failure.
 Talk to your therapist about how you can put a relapse prevention plan in place, ensuring these setbacks aren’t detrimental to your recovery.

 By all means, take advantage of the new year to facilitate some positive change.
 Just be sure you’re wise about it.